enesinan/dudu/README.md

 👉 Build a React Messenger App 💻

-👉 Deploy a React app with Firebase Hosting 🌐
+👉 Deploy a React app with Heroku Hosting 🌐

-👉 Server-less cloud functions to process each of the messages sent 🚀

-👉 Real-time database with Firebase’s Firestore 🔥

 # EXAMPLE